Ximaz/grafatheus/README.md

 - gnupg2 (deals with GNU GPG keys for packages),
 - software-properties-common (deals with apt external packages).

+# Specifications
+This project works fine for Linux ADM64 systems and was only tested by me on a Debian 11 machine.
+You may have some trouble.
+If it's the case, you may open an issue.
+I will try my best to make this project compatible as much as I can, but no warrenty.

 # Install dependencies (if not done yet)
 To easily install dependencies, there is a bash script called ``requirements.bash`` that will to the job for you.
 The only thing you have to do is to run the script in sudo mode.